succinctlabs/sp1-tendermint-example/README.md

 ## Run Tendermint Operator End to End

-1. Generate the initialization parameters for the contract:
+1. Generate the initialization parameters for the contract.

     ```shell
     cd operator
     cargo run --bin genesis --release
     ```

+    This will output `TRUSTED_HEADER_HASH` and `VKEY_DIGEST`.

-2. Add the initialization parameters to the `contracts/.env` file:
+2. Copy the initialization parameters from the output and them to the `contracts/.env` file:

     ```shell
     TRUSTED_HEADER_HASH=<trusted_header_hash>
     VKEY_DIGEST=<vkey_digest>
     ```

-3. Deploy the `SP1Tendermint` contract.
+3. Deploy the `SP1Tendermint` contract with the initialization parameters:

     ```shell
     cd contracts